pattern-lab/patternlab-node/packages/docs/src/docs/pattern-organization.md

 - `patternName` is the name of the pattern.
 This is used when the pattern is displayed in the drop downs in Pattern Lab.
 - `patternExtension` is the file extension that tells the PatternEngine to render the pattern.
 For example, `.hbs`.

 Dashes (`-`) in your pattern types, pattern subgroups or pattern names will be replaced with spaces.
-For example, if you want a pattern to be displayed in the drop-down as "Hamburger Navigation" and you're using the Mustache PatternEngine you should name it `hamburger-navigation.hbs`.
+For example, if you want a pattern to be displayed in the drop-down as "Hamburger Navigation" and you're using the Handlebars PatternEngine you should name it `hamburger-navigation.hbs`.

 ## Pattern Type Naming Conventions